 Cleanse, tone, moisturise.
 The holy trinity of the skincare routine.
-Whilst the benefits of the first and last steps pretty much explain themselves – many are often left questioning, what the heck is toning and why do I need to use a toner?
+Whilst the benefits of the first and last steps pretty much explain themselves – many are often left questioning, what the heck is and why should you use toner?

 Toners are ‘enriched’ liquids that take mere seconds to use after cleansing your skin.
 Most usually applied with saturated cotton pads or spritzed directly onto your face, neck and décolletage.
 Ideally, toning should take place in the morning and evening.

 After many years of neglecting this step, I’ve recently got back into toning in a big way.
 Allow me to share the many benefits I’ve realised (and also a few of my favourite products)…